 Deficiencies in these nutrients, either from a diet high in processed foods, or because they are declining in intensively farmed crops due to high fertiliser and pesticide use, could be one explanation for why depression is becoming so widespread in the developed world

 A 2010 looked at the quality of diet as it related to the development of depression.
 What was termed a “traditional” diet, which included fresh vegetables, fruit, beef, lamb, fish, and whole grains was associated with a 35% low risk of major depression and 32% lower risk of anxiety disorders.

 In comparison a typical “western” diet of processed or fried foods, refined grains, sugary products, and beer was associated with a higher risk.
 A third type of diet termed a “modern” diet which was mostly plant based including fruits, salads, fish, tofu, beans, nuts yoghurt and red wine had no effect either way on the risk of depression.

 In another study researchers in Britain looked at depression and diet in more than 3,000 middle-aged civil servants over the course of five years.
-Compared to an average diet hose who ate a mostly junk food diet, high in processed meat, chocolates, sweet desserts, fried food, refined cereals and high-fat dairy products were more 58% likely to report symptoms of depression.
+Compared to an average diet those who ate a mostly junk food diet, high in processed meat, chocolates, sweet desserts, fried food, refined cereals and high-fat dairy products were more 58% likely to report symptoms of depression.
 Those who ate a diet rich in fruits, vegetables and fish were 26% less likely to report being depressed.

 Just last year a study showed how eating trans fats could provoke irritability and aggression.